aganders3/blog/content/pages/about.rst

 :summary: I ride bikes and spin protons
 :header_cover: /images/piestewa_1024.jpg

-I'm an MRI researcher currently living in Phoenix, AZ.
+I'm an MRI researcher currently living in Rochester, MN.
 I use Python for scientific programming at work, and hobby programming on the side.
+I am also working on learning iOS programming with Swift.